Palm-Greasing with a Huge Bag of Coffee

 Maybe it’s the galavanting around the world working on some pretty mega recording sessions.

-Possibly it’s from sharing and teaching this stuff I love at a local college.
+Possibly it’s from sharing and teaching this passion at a local college.

 Definitely, it’s from working for and with people I value, respect and proudly call my friends.